 It's important to note that "equitably" does not mean "half and half."
 For example, if you and your spouse own two cars, the court will probably give each of you one vehicle.
 However, if you only own one car, the court will likely give the vehicle to the less financially stable spouse to make their life easier post-divorce, rather than asking you to sell the car and divide the revenue.

-If you have children, it's also a good idea to be aware that courts generally prefer a joint custody arrangement unless one of the parents proves themself unfit as a caregiver.
+If you have children, it's also a good idea to be aware that courts generally prefer a joint custody arrangement unless one of the parents proves themselves to be unfit as a caregiver.
 Courts are also generally more lenient to the parent who cooperates more with the court during the custody battle, so act accordingly.

 Once you file your divorce forms with your court, you'll need to serve your soon-to-be-ex with a copy of the paperwork.
 You cannot serve your spouse yourself—it must be done either by a law enforcement professional, such as a sheriff, a private processing service or other third party.
 Your spouse must then respond (and can file a counter-petition-), after which the divorce process kicks off in earnest.

 At Johnson/Turner Legal, we commit to being at your side throughout every step of the divorce process.
 We know that divorce is often stressful and, let's face it, scary.
 That's why, when you work with us, you don't just get a divorce lawyer.
-You get a full team consisting of an attorney, two paralegals, a client engagement specialist, and a life coach.
+You get a full team consisting of a Minnesota divorce lawyer, two paralegals, a client engagement specialist, and a life coach.

 At Johnson/Turner Legal, we break down divorce into four phases:

 Our four-phase approach allows us to be flexible when approaching divorce, ensuring we help each and every one of our clients tackle divorce in a way that suits them.
-There is no "one size fits all" approach to divorce, and our strategy lets us personalize how we handle every divorce from beginning to end.
+There is no "one size fits all" approach to divorce in Minnesota, and our strategy lets us personalize how we handle every divorce from beginning to end.

 - Linc W.